Department of Health and Human Services

 Leslie A. Weyn Administrative Law Judge

-- 2. Noridian’s October 10, 2016 email does not expressly state that Petitioner’s July 18 application was rejected.
+- back to note 1 2.
+Noridian’s October 10, 2016 email does not expressly state that Petitioner’s July 18 application was rejected.
 CMS Ex.
 6. Rather, it is only in Noridian’s reconsidered determination, dated March 23, 2017, that Noridian explains that it rejected the July 18 application.
 CMS Ex.
 12 at 2.

-- 3. My findings of fact and conclusions of law appear as numbered headings in bold italic type.
+- back to note 2 3.
+My findings of fact and conclusions of law appear as numbered headings in bold italic type.